CS601-F15/lectures/Notes/labguidelines.md

-Project Guidelines
+Lab Guidelines
 ===================
-*under development*

 ##Getting Started
-Begin work on your projects by first cloning the Github project repository that the instructor has created for you.
-The name of the repository will be `<username>-project`, for example `srollins-project`.
+Begin work on your assignments by first cloning the Github repository that the instructor has created for you.
+The name of the repository will be `<username>-labs`, for example `srollins-labs`.
 You must work from this starting point, and submit your code to the same repository.
-More detail is available here: [Github instructions](githubinstructions.md)
+More detail is available here: [Environment setup](environment.md)

+##Lab Deadlines
+This course uses a *mastery learning* approach, which means that an assignment must be resubmitted until it demonstrates mastery.
+Your final grade will depend on the number of assignments you complete.
+Beware that failure to make timely progress will likely result in a low or failing grade in the course as you will not have time to complete a sufficient number of assignments to pass the course.

+###Requirements

+1. You will have a total of **five** laboratory assignments.
+2. Each lab will be worth **5%** of your final course grade.
+3. You may not submit more than **one** lab per week.
+4. The *drop dead* deadline for labs is  **Friday, October 23, 2015**.
+No lab submissions will be accepted after this date.
+5. Any incomplete labs will receive a grade of 0.

+Keep in mind that the requirements indicate that if you have not demonstrated mastery of Lab 1 by September 25 then you are guaranteed to receive a 0 on Lab 5.

 ##Submission

-Projects may be resubmitted until *mastery* is demonstrated, but beware that failure to make timely progress will likely result in a low or failing grade in the course.
+###Overview
+The basic submission process is as follows:

+1. Student verifies that assignment is passing all unit tests provided.
+Unit tests may not be required for all assignments.
+2. Student creates a new release on github.
+3. Instructor verifies test cases are passing.
+4. Instructor *may* open github issues or make comments inline in Java code.
+If so, student repeats steps 1-3.
+5. Once all tests cases are passing and code passes initial instructor review, student receives a Slack message with a link to sign up for code review.
+In exceptional cases, the instructor may allow a student to be exempt from a particular code review.
+6. Student and instructor meet for code review session.
+Failure to attend a scheduled code review may result in a deduction on the assignment.
+7. Instructor provides comments and *may* require student to repeat steps 1-6.
+8. Once all tests cases pass and instructor is satisfied with code quality, student receives 100% on assignment and may move on to next assignment.

-Follow the [instructions for using Github](githubinstructions.md) to make sure you have uploaded your code correctly.
+Follow the [instructions for using Github](environment.md) to make sure you have uploaded your code correctly.

 Use the Github website to make sure you see the latest version of your code there.

 Create a new release of your project as described in the [instructions for using Github](githubinstructions.md#submission).
-Once you complete this step, the instructor and TA will receive an email triggering the verification process.
+Once you complete this step, the instructor will receive an email triggering the verification process.

 :warning:  Do not create a release until you are passing all tests and believe you are prepared for a code review.
 You may always seek early feedback on your code by visiting office hours.

 ##Testing
-You should perform your own testing while you develop the project.
-The code provided only tests your final result, and may not be suitable for testing your project during development.
-To see which test files are relevant for each project, look at the test suites provided in the `Project#Test.java` files.
-For example, the `Project1Test.java` file references
+You should perform your own testing while you develop the lab.
+The code provided only tests your final result, and may not be suitable for testing your lab during development.
+To see which test files are relevant for each lab, look at the test suites provided in the `Lab#Test.java` files.
-`ConfigurationTest`, `DocumentLocationMapTest`, `InvertedIndexTest`, `ProjectTest`, and `IndexTest`.
-You must pass all of the tests in those two files for project 1.

 ###Running JUnit Tests Locally
-If your Eclipse project is properly setup, you should be able to right-click the appropriate test file and select "Run As->JUnit Test" in the Package Explorer.
+If your Eclipse project is properly setup, you should be able to right-click the appropriate test file and select `Run As > JUnit Test` in the Package Explorer.

 ##Code Review

-Once you have verified your project is properly submitted and passing the necessary JUnit tests, you may sign up for code review.
+Once the instructor verifies your code passes all tests and meets a minimum criteria for review, you will receive a link to sign up for a code review.
 Each code review is 20 minutes, and will be held in the instructor's office.

-#### Code Review Appointments ####

-Once the instructor and TA verify your code passes all tests and meets a minimum criteria for review, you will receive a link to sign up for a code review.
-Otherwise, you will need to figure out why your project is not passing the unit tests and repeat this process.

 :memo: You can see all of the issues that you have created or have been assigned in the [Issues Dashboard](https://github.com/dashboard/issues/) on GitHub.